John-Nik/portfolio/README.md

 **0.9.3:** Added a hidden input area to help fix the form not being detected in netlify

+**0.9.4:** Debugging netlify forms
-**0.9.4:** Moved the code-wrapper from the the page.jsx to its own component, so as to pre-render the page and detect the netlify form
+- - **0.9.4.1:** Moved the code-wrapper from the the page.jsx to its own component, so as to pre-render the page and detect the netlify form
+  - **0.9.4.2:** Moved the hidden input to be the first child of the form